Alternative Business Structures Advantages and Disadvantages

 When a law firm forms as a typical business structure, like a professional limited liability company or a corporate law firm, it must be owned by only legal professionals.
 Corporate law firms may only have solicitors as investors.
 However, this is not the case with ABS.
 Employees of the business who are not lawyers can own interest in the company.
 This could lead to better employee retention and possibly even a better environment throughout the business.

 Disadvantages of ABS for Law Firms

 There are a few possible disadvantages that a law firm might face if they choose to form as an ABS.
 Some worry that, if a firm is run by non-lawyers, it is likely to have legal work handled by non-lawyers.
 This actually already happens in certain areas of the law.
 For instance, much of the work involved in conveyance and deed of assignment matters is handled by non-legal professionals.
 However, ABS firms reserved certain legal activities for only the legal professionals employed there.

 Others have shown concern for areas of legal practice that are more competitive with a high turnover rate.
 They believe there's an opportunity for ABS firms to cut corners in their legal work in order to handle matters more quickly for for lower prices.
 Again, these disadvantages are only possibilities and can be avoided under proper and honest legal practice.

 If you need help with understanding alternative business structures advantages and disadvantages, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.